microsoft/mu_tiano_platforms/Platforms/Docs/Common/building.md

     - `TOOL_CHAIN_TAG` being the toolchain you want to build with, currently `VS2019`, `VS2022`, and `GCC5` are
       supported values.
 Q35 can be built with `GCC5`, `VS2019`, and `VS2022` toolchains.
 SBSA can be built with `GCC5`.
+    - NOTE: Building with GCC5 targeting AARCH64 requires the setup to export `GCC5_AARCH64_PREFIX`.
+      `GCC5_AARCH64_PREFIX` should contain the path and the prefix to the gcc/objcopy tools, and needs to match the tool chain that is being used by the platform.
+The below example is for the gcc-aarch64-linux-gnu tool chain, but other tool chains can be used.
+      As an example, `export GCC5_AARCH64_PREFIX=/usr/bin/aarch64-linux-gnu-`

 5. Initialize & Update Dependencies - only as needed when ext_deps change